ggerganov/llama.cpp/README.md

 ./main -m ./models/13B/ggml-model-q4_0.bin -n 256 --repeat_penalty 1.0 --color -i -r "User:" -f prompts/chat-with-bob.txt
 ```

 Note the use of `--color` to distinguish between user input and generated text.
+Other parameters are explained in more detail in the [README](examples/main/README.md) for the `main` example program.

 ![image](https://user-images.githubusercontent.com/1991296/224575029-2af3c7dc-5a65-4f64-a6bb-517a532aea38.png)